schochastics/minard/README.md

 What you might not know is that its creator, [Charles Joseph Minard](https://en.wikipedia.org/wiki/Charles_Joseph_Minard), made far more significant contributions in the field of information graphics.
 Especially with his flow maps.
 [Sandra Rendgen](https://twitter.com/srendgen) dedicated a book, "The Minard System", which shows 61 maps and plots that Minard produced during his lifetime.
 The book is really inspiring and I can only recommend it.
 One cold winter day in early 2021, I decided to try to recreate some of Minards work with R. I was particularly interested in his [flow maps](https://heritage.ecoledesponts.fr/ark:/12148/btv1b104811770.r=Minard?rk=300430;4).
 This was also actually the starting point for me to develop the R package `edgebundle`.
-I had the ambitious goal to reproduce as many of his 61 drawings as possible and thus far managed to do `r length(list.files(pattern="viz"))`.
+I had the ambitious goal to reproduce as many of his 61 drawings as possible.

 ## (11) Ports in France I